Last updated on 5. February 2021

 Current Figures: Things are slowly progressing

-On behalf of Trimph-Adler (TA), IDC carried out the survey “Future Business World 2025 – How digitalisation changes our work environment “: More than 700 medium sized businesses from the D-A-CH-region (Germany-Austria-Switzerland) were interviewed with regards to digitalisation trends.
+Transparency market research: On behalf of Triumph-Adler (TA), IDC carried out the survey “Future Business World 2025 – How digitalization changes our work environment “: More than 700 medium-sized businesses from the D-A-CH-region (Germany-Austria-Switzerland) were interviewed with regards to digitalization trends.
 78% of those surveyed indicated, that they consider the handling of information crucial with regards to their future competitiveness.
-Already 22% of companies offer virtual workspaces, which come from the public cloud.
-44% of the companies operate workspaces from the private cloud.
-But 27% of the surveyed businesses have not yet dealt with this topic or its practical implementation.
-Therefore, Workspace-as-a-Service is still far from being a widespread phenomenon.
+Already 22% of companies offer a virtual workspace, which comes from the public cloud.

-Workspace-as-a-Service: Forecast for the Future
+Workspace-as-a-Service (WaaS): Forecast for the Future

 The signs of the times are pointing towards change.
-Without a basic knowledge in cloud computing, it will become difficult for companies to meet the demands of the future and provide a modern, as well as attractive, workspace for their employees.
+Without basic knowledge in cloud computing, it will become difficult for companies to meet the business demands of the future and provide a modern, as well as attractive, workspace for their employees.
 However, until cloud-based data and software can really be used widespread, companies‘ trust in data security has to improve.
 As things currently stand, compliance with relevant legal regulations across countries‘ borders may be one of the big challenges of cloud computing.